• about

 How to Play Marbles

-Playing marbles, however, has become less popular these days.
-With so many video games and other toys to choose from, many kids have never been able to experience the fun we had years ago drawing a large circle and taking turns shooting the marbles in an attempt to knock the others out of the ring.
+Playing the traditional marbles game, however, has become less popular these days.
+With so many video games and other toys to choose from, many kids have never been able to experience the fun we had years ago drawing a large chalk circle on a sidewalk, or in my case on a dirt road, and taking turns shooting the marbles in an attempt to knock the others out of the ring and be claimed the winner.
+By the way, it’s best to play on a sidewalk or some smooth surface, but we played on a dirt road.
+We dusted the area as smooth as possible and worked just fine.

 >>Make A Trophy For Family Game Night<<

-If you are interested in teaching your family how to play marbles, I’ve included a couple of printable cards, including basic marble terms and a card on how to play.
+There are several variations to the game, but if you are interested in teaching your family how to play the traditional marbles gameHow does the marble game work?, I’ve included a couple of printable cards, including basic marble terms and a card on how to play.
 Simply click the link below and print your own copy.
 It’s free!

 PRINT : How to Play Marbles Instruction Card